Mao-69/shepherd-Android/README.md

   on-device; for the most natural sound, install Google's neural voices as noted above.
   If only the basic voice appears, the device hasn't downloaded higher-quality voice data yet.
-- Couldn't run a full Gradle compile in the authoring environment — verified by hand (bracket balance, icon names, cross-references).
-The first sync may surface a minor tweak.